flashcordon/big-history/Histoire-système-solaire.md

 - One characteristic of rocks formed by flowing water are fine, undulating layers of sediment, like those at the bottom of a stream, that flow over and cut into one another, known as crossbeds.
 -  On Mars, wind and water eroded the rocks containing these minerals and carried pieces of them to their current location.
 These grains piled up with bits of volcanic rock and solidified to form sandstone.
 Many such layers, stacked atop one another and containing minerals that had initially settled as water evaporated, indicated that water was present for a long, long time.
 Opportunity discovered tiny cavities in the rock that were similar in shape and size to rock cavities on Earth that are left behind when certain minerals are dissolved and dispersed by groundwater.
 - Spirit and Opportunity surveyed the amount and distribution of dust and water ice in the Martian atmosphere, using cameras and spectrometers that measured the absorption of different wavelengths of light.
 As the seasons changed from summer to fall to winter to spring, the rovers monitored changes in temperature at different heights above the surface and at different times of day.
-- In November, 2004, Opportunity observed clouds at the onset of Martian winter.
-Similar in appearance to cirrus clouds on Earth, these clouds are believed to be composed of water-ice particles on the order of several micrometers (a few ten-thousandths of an inch) in length.
-- During spring and summer of 2005 on Earth, Spirit often observed dozens of dust devils each day at around lunchtime local solar time on Mars.
 - Measuring infrared radiation (heat) associated with specific minerals, the rovers identified and mapped minerals in rocks and soils.
 Key among these was hematite, an iron-bearing mineral often associated with water originally mapped by the Odyssey spacecraft.
 After being sent to the same area to get a closer look, Opportunity did indeed find hematite in rock outcrops as well as in high concentrations in the rounded, blueberry-size concretions.
-- Opportunity found the most compelling signs of a watery past on Mars: clay minerals formed in neutral-pH water.
-Of all the places studied by the twin rovers, this environment at Endeavor Crater once had the friendliest conditions for ancient microbial life.

 -

 Pancam